CSCfi/csc-user-guide/docs/data/Allas/accessing_allas.md

 ## Protocols

 The object storage service is provided over two different protocols, _Swift_ and _S3_.
 From user perspective one of the main differences between S3 and Swift is in the authentication.
-Token based Swift authentication, used in Allas, remains valid for three hours at a time but in the key based S3 the connection can be permanently open.
+The token based Swift authentication, used in Allas, remains valid for three hours at a time but in the key based S3 the connection can be permanently open.
 The permanent connection of S3 is handy in many ways, but it includes a security aspect too: if your server where you use Allas is compromised, the object storage space will be compromised too.

 Because of this security concern, Swift is the recommended protocol to be used in many-user servers like Mahti and Puhti.
 Thus, for example, the CSC specific <i>a_ commands</i> (e.g. _a_put_ and _a_get_) as well as the standard _rclone_ configuration in Puhti are based on Swift.
 However, in some cases the permanent connections provided by S3 protocol may be the most reasonable option, for example, in users own virtual machine running in cPouta.